wintercg/proposal-cli-api/README.md

 // ...
 ```

 While this could be helped with a library (boilerplate :/) or by more runtimes implementing `process` (not a standard :/), WinterCG looks like a good place to really standardize these APIs.
+The core goal of this is to make this CLI API become the default, the one used by most people and runtimes; even some runtimes which not interested in the entirety of WinterCG as they likely will want/need an API which does some of this scope anyway.
+This API should be good enough that people want to use it regardless of the bonus that it is specified and (in the future) standardized.
+(TL;DR: It is important we make this API great, not just specified.)

-For selfish (@CanadaHonk) reasons, I was looking at adding these APIs to my JS engine+runtime and didn't know how I should expose them, so started this proposal :^)
+For the origin and selfish (@CanadaHonk) reasons, I was looking at adding an arguments API to my JS engine+runtime and didn't know how I should expose them, so started this proposal :^)